bam009/Brian-McManus-Android-App/README.md

-# Brian-McManus-Android-App
+# Brian McManus CS Final APP

-My name is Brian McManus.
-For a school project I created an Android mobile app called NowWhat?.
-This app is designed to assist college students and recent graduates with searching for their first step into their career path while also tracking their student debt.
+As a school independent project I decdied to develop a mobile app NowWhat?.
+This app is designed to help upcoming and recent college graduates get their foot in the door as they start their careers as well as track their student debt.